• Start Here!

 Suitability for finding a job or start a business

-If you’re an engineer or a fashion design, I’d say to try with Shanghai first.
+If you’re an engineer or a fashion designer, I’d say to try with Shanghai first.
 If you’re a sourcing agent, probably you’re best bet is Hong Kong (or Shenzhen, which is close to Hong Kong S.A.R., just across the border).

 If you’re coming to China in order to find new opportunities and start a business, I have to warn you: this is not 2003 anymore and you’ll find a lot of competition.
-Also, the two Chinese cities that show the greatest economical growth rate nowadays are Chengdu and Chongqing, situated on Western China.
+Also, the two Chinese cities that show the greatest economic growth rate nowadays are Chengdu and Chongqing, situated in Western China.
 The reason is that the Chinese government is investing a lot of resources in order to develop the economy of the internal provinces.

 This means that the best cities to start a business in China aren’t anymore Hong Kong or Shanghai, while less known cities such a Chengdu, Kunming or Changsha.